 The open core, WhiteboxTools does not require a software license.
 You can use the tools in the open-core without having the purchase a software license.

-You do not need to purchase a license to use the open-core WhiteboxTools.
-WhiteboxTools will and will always remain open-course.
-We are continued to developing and maintaining this open-source project now and forever.
+You do not need to purchase a license to use the open-core WhiteboxTools, although we do sell pre-compiled binaries on a ‘pay-what-you-can’ basis.
+WhiteboxTools will and will always remain open source.
+We are committed to developing and maintaining this open-source project now and forever.

 In fact, majority of the funds that are derived from software licensing sales will go directly to maintaining, developing and updating WhiteboxTools for our community of users.